Nithishreddyyyy/DevOps-Project-N/README.md

 # Staff Increment Management

-FastAPI + MongoDB web application for managing faculty records, appraisal criteria, score calculation, and PDF report generation.
+FastAPI + MongoDB backend with a React frontend for managing faculty records, appraisal criteria, score calculation, and PDF report generation.

 This README is based on the current implementation in the project files.